MKwenhua/js_trie/README.md

 const AutoComplete = BuildTrie(WordsForAutoComplete, KeyWordActions);

-//To look up a string of text use lookup, this will return an array of matching text as strings and objects if you happen to include some Key Word Actions.
+//To look up a string of text use lookup, this will return an array of matching text as strings

-let sugg = Autocomplete.lookup(typed)
+//and objects if you happen to include some Key Word Actions. let sugg = Autocomplete.lookup(typed)

 ```